On your Sea-to-Sky Highway road trip, plan a stop to hike in Garibaldi Provincial Park. (Photo: Alamy)

 Continuing north, Lions Bay will soon come into view.
 Here you can stop for a leisurely stroll along Lions Beach or neighboring Brunswick Beach, with intimate views of rugged Gambier Island across Howe Sound.

-Farther north along the highway, near the end of the Sound, you’ll find Shannon Falls.
+Farther north along the Sea to Sky highway, near the end of the Sound, you’ll find Shannon Falls.
 This mighty cascade tumbles out of the mountains, slamming down an incredible 1,099 feet to the rocks below with a resounding roar.
 Shannon Falls Provincial Park is the perfect spot for a bit of rock scrambling or a scenic picnic before you hit the road again.

 Squamish is a town and municipality along Route 99 that is renowned as a rock-climbing and outdoor recreation mecca, with mountain biking, rafting (along the Elaho and Squamish rivers) and plenty more to keep nature enthusiasts occupied.